Mays Landing, New Jersey: Education

-Mays Landing is served by Oakcrest High School, part of the Greater Egg Harbor Regional High School District.
-Schools operated by the Hamilton Township Schools are William Davies Middle School, the George L. Hess Educational complex and the Shaner School.
+Mays Landing is within two school districts: Hamilton Township Schools (elementary) and Greater Egg Harbor Regional High School District.
+Mays Landing is served by Oakcrest High School, part of the Greater Egg Harbor district.
+Schools operated by the Hamilton Township School District are William Davies Middle School, the George L. Hess Educational complex and the Shaner School.

 The Atlantic County Institute of Technology, established in 1974 and located on a campus covering 58 acres, provides vocational instruction to high school students and adults from across Atlantic County, and was one of eight schools in the state recognized in 2008 as a Blue Ribbon School by the United States Department of Education.

 Saint Vincent de Paul Regional School is a Catholic elementary school in Mays Landing, serving students in pre-kindergarten through eighth grade since 1961 and operated under the jurisdiction of the Diocese of Camden.

 Atlantic Cape Community College was the second community college to be established in New Jersey, and moved to its campus in Mays Landing in February 1968 where it now serves students from both Atlantic County and Cape May County.